zzhangjii/learning-library/lab-guides/LabGuide050.md

 ### **STEP 9**: Access Client Image

 - Back at the Demo Lab browser tab (that you left opened)... when the environment is ready you will see the following along with the connect string to use in VNC Viewer.
-(In this example 129.213.167.192:10. _Your IP address will be different_)
+(In this example 129.213.167.192:10.)

   **NOTE: Your IP address will be different**